lyang/aws-dev-env-template/README.md

 ## What does it do

 * Using [Terraform](https://www.terraform.io/) to create simple \*nix based EC2 development environment.
-* With automated EBS backup using CloudWatch and Lambda, it's very easy to destroy and recreate the dev environment.
+* With automated EBS backup using CloudWatch and Lambda, and a script on the instance to backup on demand, it's very easy to destroy and recreate the dev environment.
 * Using [Ansible](https://www.ansible.com/) to bootstrap the EC2 instance and generated inventory data, it's fairly easy to customize the instance to your need.

 For [example](https://github.com/lyang/my-aws-dev-env), I use the inventory data to